GenericMappingTools/pygmt/doc/maintenance.md

 4. `ci_tests_dev.yaml` (GMT Dev Tests on Linux/macOS/Windows).

    This is triggered when a PR is marked as "ready for review", or using the slash command `/test-gmt-dev`.
-It is also scheduled to run daily on the *main* branch.
+It is also scheduled to run on Monday, Wednesday and Friday on the *main* branch.

 5. `cache_data.yaml` (Caches GMT remote data files needed for GitHub Actions CI)